What Is a Florida Resident?

-What is Florida residency?
-The term “Florida resident” has different meanings under different parts of Florida law.
-For asset protection purposes, Florida residency means more than just owning Florida property or having a Florida address.
+Florida residency for asset protection means more than just owning Florida property or having a Florida address.
 Whether or not you qualify as a permanent Florida resident depends on whether your circumstances and your actions demonstrate your intent to establish a primary place of residence in Florida.
-When “going home” means you are returning to your residence in Florida and when your personal mail is sent to your Florida address, you are probably a Florida resident.
+When “going home” means you are returning to your residence in Florida, and when your mail is sent to your Florida address, you are probably a Florida resident.

 Florida Statute § 196.012 defines a permanent residence as “that place where a person has his or her true, fixed, and permanent home and principal establishment to which, whenever absent, he or she has the intention of returning.”